Published Jan 2015 replacing April 2010, last reviewed with no updated 2018

 3. After the event at the evaluation session.

 The Assessment Checklist provides you with the syllabus to work to when assessing.
-There is room after each area for you to write thoughts on areas for development or record if the applicant's knowledge is sufficient
+There's room after each area for you to write thoughts on areas for development or record if the applicant's knowledge is sufficient

-There are a number of methods at your disposal to assess the applicant’s competence level.
-Generally you should use elements of each of these in each assessment, the levels of each depending on factors such as the applicant, environment etc:
+There're a number of methods at your disposal to assess the applicant’s competence level.
+Generally, you should use elements of each of these in each assessment and the levels of each depending on factors, such as the applicant, environment and so on.

-After assessing an applicant you will need to come up with a recommendation for the level of permit to which you believe they will be able to lead nights away events, based on their technical skills.
+After assessing an applicant, you'll need to come up with a recommendation for the level of permit to which you believe they'll be able to lead nights away events, based on their technical skills.

-Restrictions allow permits to be tailored to the level of skill, experience and personal requirements of each applicant, and should be based on their competence levels as seen within the assessment.
-Whenever you do make a recommendation for a restrictive permit you should be prepared to explain your reasons for this and what the applicant would need to improve to get a less restrictive permit.
+Restrictions allow permits to be tailored to the level of skill, experience and personal requirements of each applicant.
+They should be based on their competence levels as seen within the assessment.
+Whenever you do make a recommendation for a restrictive permit, you should be prepared to explain your reasons for this and what the applicant would need to improve to get a less restrictive permit.